Hi, what do you want to do?

 Boston Harbor

-Students study the Boston Harbor.
+Learners study the Boston Harbor.
 In this social studies lesson, students view various maps of the Boston Harbor throughout the years.
-Students discuss how the harbor has changed over time.
+Learners discuss how the harbor has changed over time.

 Curated OER